rgitrepo/kubernetes-beginner-to-pro/docs/day3/kubectl.md

 5. **Image**: A read-only template used to create containers.

 Understanding this hierarchy is crucial for effectively managing and debugging your Kubernetes cluster.

+---

+This tutorial should give you a solid foundation in using `kubectl` and understanding the structure and tools in a Kubernetes environment.
+Feel free to revisit any section using the table of contents as needed!